ShadyWing/FinanceApp/README.md

 # Description
- This is a app for my PBL of Android Programming Course.
+ This is an app for my PBL of Android Programming Course.

  ## Notice
  This app is based on the version of the link below: